inspire-eu-validation/view-service/wmts-1.0.0/at81-getcapabilities-operation-getcapabilities.md

 **Notes**

-The multiplicity of this element is 1.
+The multiplicity of Operation element is 2 or more.

 **Contextual XPath references**